lgnbhl/felixl.github.io/_posts/2019-12-16-leaflet-map.md

 In this article, we will:

-- scrape 193 Country Wikipedia articles and clean the data in a tidy way;
+- scrape 193 Wikipedia articles and clean the data in a tidy way;
 - explore top recurrings words and make new methodological choices;
 - recreate the infographic as an interactive world map using Leaflet.